PredixDev/px-list-ui-design/README.md

-# List UI
+# px-list-ui-design

 The Predix UI List UI module creates blocky, keyline-delimited list items.
 This module is a fork of the [inuitcss list-ui module](https://github.com/inuitcss/objects.list-ui).

 ## Dependencies

-Predix UI's List UI module depends on two other PX modules:
+The px-list-ui-design module depends on two other Px modules:

 * [px-colors-design](https://github.com/PredixDev/px-colors-design)
 * [px-defaults-design](https://github.com/PredixDev/px-defaults-design)

 ## Upstream dependency

-The List UI module is also an upstream dependency in this meta kit:
+The px-list-ui-design module is also an upstream dependency in this meta kit:

 * [px-meta-lists-design](https://github.com/PredixDev/px-meta-lists-design)